davdma/davdma/README.md

 ### Hi there 👋

+I'm a third year student at the University of Chicago majoring in Mathematics and Computer Science.
+I'm currently working part-time with the environmental science team at Argonne National Laboratory towards their goal of developing high resolution real-time flood prediction models!
+Below you will find the code for my previous projects involving ML.
 <!--
 **davdma/davdma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.